 - A handful of popular mobile games

 Incredibly, Lucasfilm has also announced that the Star Wars Land theme park being built at Disneyland Resort is also canon!
-We don't yet know much about it, but Disney’s Scott Trowbridge has explained:
+We don't yet know much about it, aside from the fact that it's due to open in 2019, but Disney’s Scott Trowbridge has explained:

 "It’s a remote frontier outpost somewhere on the edge of wild space.
 This used to be a vibrant trading port back in the old sub-lightspeed days.
 But now with the advent of hyperspace, its prominence has fallen and faded a little bit, which made it a great spot for those who didn’t want to be on that mainstream path — the smugglers, the bounty hunters, rogue adventures looking to crew up, the people who don’t want to be found… basically all the interesting people."